-Annex A: Government Programs Promoting Environmental Performance in the Canadian Agriculture Sector

-- The National Environmental Farm Plan (EFP), funded and delivered at the federalprovincial- territorial levels, EFPs provide a voluntary, confidential, whole-farm environmental assessment tool to help individual farmers and ranchers identify on-farm environmental risks which together with an action plan can improve environmental outcomes.104 Early EFP's were being encouraged in Ontario and Quebec in the 1990s, and they soon spread to other provinces and were implemented across Canada by 2005 under the federal government's Agricultural Policy Framework (APF).
-The APF defined a set of nationally consistent principles and program elements.105 EFP's are delivered provincially and are tailored to individual provinces.
-Over the past 20 years, the EFP has proven its success as a model that spreads awareness and drives the process through environmental education, practical and proven best management practices, regulations and cost-sharing incentives.106 As of 2011, 35% of Canadian farmers and ranchers had completed EFPs making it the most widely used environmental program in Canadian Agriculture.107 There are regional differences, however, with recent surveys showing that 72% of Quebec farms, 53% of Maritime farms and 43% of Ontario farms had adopted an EFP.108 Uptake was lower on the Prairies, but since has been increasing.
-However, adoption is influenced by many factors, including farm type, size and provincial policies. - Agroecosystem Living Labs Approach (ALL)- Agroecosystem Living Labs is a recently initiated innovative, integrated approach to agricultural research, bringing scientists, industry and farmers together to develop, test and monitor new technologies and practices on farms.109 ALL is anticipated to accelerate both the development and adoption of beneficial management practices (BMPs).
-Minister McAuley recently offered to share this

-104 T. Hoppe, D. Haak, and J. Hewitt, "Farm Environmental Management," Environmental Sustainability of Canadian Agriculture, Agri-Environmental Indicators Reports Series- Report #4, 2016, pg.
-39.
+Annexes Annex A: Government Programs Promoting Environmental Performance in the Canadian Agriculture Sector - The National Environmental Farm Plan (EFP), funded and delivered at the federalprovincial- territorial levels, EFPs provide a voluntary, confidential, whole-farm environmental assessment tool to help individual farmers and ranchers identify on-farm environmental risks which together with an action plan can improve environmental outcomes.
+116 Early EFP's were being encouraged in Ontario and Quebec in the 1990s, and they soon spread to other provinces and were implemented across Canada by 2005 under the federal government's Agricultural Policy Framework (APF).
+The APF defined a set of nationally consistent principles and program elements.
+117 EFP's are delivered provincially and are tailored to individual provinces.
+Over the past 20 years, the EFP has proven its success as a model that spreads awareness and drives the process through environmental education, practical and proven best management practices, regulations and cost-sharing incentives.
+118 As of 2011, 35% of Canadian farmers and ranchers had completed EFPs making it the most widely used environmental program in Canadian Agriculture.
+119 There are regional differences, however, with recent surveys showing that 72% of Quebec farms, 53% of Maritime farms and 43% of Ontario farms had adopted an EFP.
+120 Uptake was lower on the Prairies, but since has been increasing.
+However, adoption is influenced by many factors, including farm type, size and provincial policies. - Agroecosystem Living Labs Approach (ALL)- Agroecosystem Living Labs is a recently initiated innovative, integrated approach to agricultural research, bringing scientists, industry and farmers together to develop, test and monitor new technologies and practices on farms.121 ALL is anticipated to accelerate both the development and adoption of beneficial management practices (BMPs).
+Minister McAulay recently offered to share this 118 National Environmental Farm Plans, "About the Environmental Farm Plan."
+Accessed at: http://nationalefp.ca/about/environmental-farm-plan/.
+116 T. Hoppe, D. Haak, and J. Hewitt, "Farm Environmental Management," Environmental Sustainability of Canadian Agriculture, Agri-Environmental Indicators Reports Series- Report #4, 2016, pg.
+39. 117 Ibid, pg.
+40.